prometheus/prometheus/docs/querying/operators.md

 time series is the number of times that sample value was present.

-`topk` and `bottomk` are different from other aggregators in that a subset of the input samples, including the original labels, are returned in the result vector. `by` and `without` are only used to bucket the input vector.
+`topk` and `bottomk` are different from other aggregators in that a subset of the input samples, including the original labels, are returned to the result vector. `by` and `without` are only used to bucket the input vector.

 `quantile` calculates the φ-quantile, the value that ranks at number φ*N among